puppetlabs/trapperkeeper/README.md

 #### Logging configuration

-Trapperkeeper services are expected to use `clojure.tools/logging` to handle logging.
-The configuration service will initialize logging for you during application startup, so your individual services don't have to concern themselves with the details; they can just call the `clojure.tools/logging` functions and logging will work out of the box.
+Trapperkeeper provides some automatic configuration for logging during application startup.
+This way, services don't have to deal with that independently, and all services running in the same trapperkeeper container will be able to share a common logging configuration.
+The built-in logging configuration is compatible with `clojure.tools/logging`, so services can just call the `clojure.tools/logging` functions and logging will work out of the box.

 The current implementation of the logging initialization is based on `log4j` (though we plan to make this more flexible in the future; see the